Helperbird/website/src/pages/help/how-to-change-the-font-on-any-page-to-a-dyslexic-font.md

 ---
 new: false
-header: true
 layout: templates/new/help/post.html
-title: How to change the font on any website to a dyslexic font
+title: How to Change Webpage Fonts to Dyslexic-Friendly Options
-description:
-  Learn how easy it is to change the font on any website to a dyslexic font with Helperbird.
+description: Learn how to easily switch to dyslexic-friendly fonts on any website using the Helperbird browser extension.
+Make web browsing more accessible with just a few clicks.
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+url: help/how-to-change-the-font-on-any-page-to-a-dyslexic-font/
+name: Helpebird STAFF
+tags: guideFeaturesMain
+img: assets/images2/uploads/add-a-heading.png
+date: 2019-01-01
 youtubeId: PfILiWebkuc
 cardTitle: Dyslexic Fonts
-featureDescription:
-  Learn how easy it is to change the font on any website to a dyslexic font with Helperbird.
+featureDescription: Learn how to easily switch to dyslexic-friendly fonts on any website using the Helperbird browser extension.
+Make web browsing more accessible with just a few clicks.
-date: 2019-01-01
-tags: guideFeaturesMain
-url: help/how-to-change-the-font-on-any-page-to-a-dyslexic-font/
+header: true
 ---
+## Introduction

-## Change the font on any website to a dyslexic font
+Struggling with reading text online?
+Helperbird can change the font on any website to one that's dyslexic-friendly.
+This guide will show you how to activate this feature.

+## Prerequisites

+- An active Helperbird account.
+- Helperbird browser extension installed.

+## Steps to Change the Font to a Dyslexic-Friendly Option

+### Step 1: Open Helperbird Extension

-**Step 1:** Open Helperbird, this is done by clicking the Helperbird icon in the top right corner of your browser window.
+Click on the Helperbird icon located in the top-right corner of your browser window.

+### Step 2: Access Quick Actions

-**Step 2:** The extension will open.
-Showing the quick actions and other features.
+The Helperbird extension will open, displaying quick actions and other features.

+### Step 3: Locate the Text Adjustment Card

-**Step 3:** Scroll to the **Text adjustment** card.
+Scroll down to find the **Text Adjustment** card within the extension.

+### Step 4: Identify the Font Option

-**Step 4:** Within the **Text adjustment** card, you will see the **Font** option and a toggle switch labeled **Off**.
+Within the Text Adjustment card, look for the **Font** option accompanied by a toggle switch labeled **Off**.

+### Step 5: Activate the Feature

-**Step 5** Click the toggle switch to turn the feature on.
+Click on the toggle switch to turn the feature on.

+### Step 6: Select a Dyslexic-Friendly Font

-**Step 6** The Font will change to the font you picked below it
+The font on the website will change to the one you selected from the list provided below the toggle.

+### Step 7 (Optional): Deactivate the Feature

-**Step 7 (Optional)** To turn off the feature, click the toggle switch again.
+To turn off the feature, simply click the toggle switch again.

-**Step 8 (Optional)** To change the font, just pick another font from the list.

-## Dyslexia fonts
+### Step 8 (Optional): Change the Font

+If you wish to use a different dyslexic-friendly font, select one from the list provided.

+## Available Dyslexic-Friendly Fonts

 - OpenDyslexic
 - Lexend
 - Comic Sans

-## What fonts can I use?
+## Additional Font Options

 - Arial
-- Cosmic Sans
+- Comic Sans
-- OpenDyslexic
 - Tahoma
 - Verdana
 - Gothic